yummy-waffle/PinnochioTestBot/README.md

 3. Click 'Clone Repository', then paste the URL.
 Select where on the computer you want it to go, and youre done!
 *not from 2763-2025*
 This is the repo for the TestBot of FRC team 2773.
-This code is intended as a testing and learning platform for the newer programmers and possible testing platform during competition.
+This code is intended as a testing and learning platform for the newer programmers and possible testing platform during competition. \n
-**If you add code for the purpose of being funny, please
+**If you add code for the purpose of being funny, please put it in a new branch.
+Don't corrupt our corrupt code.**